mbarkhau/sbk/READMEv2.md

 [](TOC)

-# Technical Overview
+# Implementation

-## High Level Idea: Splitting and Joining Keys
+## High Level Overview: Splitting and Joining Keys

 If you are not a programmer, please forgive me starting with a technical description of SBK.
 The top priority at this point is to help other programmers so they can review the software.
 For now the documentation is geared towards programmers rather than novices and end users.

 Without further ado, here is the basic idea.

  1. Randomly generate your secrets: the Salt and your Brainkey.
 You always need both to load your wallet.
 Write down the Salt and keep it safe and secure, commit the Brainkey to your memory.
- 2. Split the secrets into multiple SBK-Pieces (eg. 5 of which a minimum threshold of 3 for recovery).
+ 2. Split the secrets into multiple SBK-Shares (eg. 5 of which a minimum threshold of 3 for recovery).
 You should keep each in a secure and physically separate location.
- 3. Join a minimum of the SBK-Pieces together in order to retreive your Salt and Brainkey.
+ 3. Join a minimum of the SBK-Shares together in order to retreive your Salt and Brainkey.
 You only need to do this if either are lost/forgotten.
  4. Using your Salt, Brainkey and an optional `wallet-name`, you derive a wallet seed, which is used to load your wallet with Electrum.

 <img alt="SBK Dataflow Diagram" src="https://mbarkhau.keybase.pub/sbk/sbk_dataflow_diagram.svg" height="650" />

 Apart from giving a general overview, this doesn't tell you much of course.
 Some of the boxes might as well be labled with "Magic".
 The next few sections will explain the terms "Shamir's Secret Sharing" (SSS) and "Key Derivation Function" (KDF) in more detail.

+## Shamirs Secret Sharing

-## Prelude to SSS: Naive Key Splitting
+### Prelude: Naive Key Splitting

 It's fairly obvoius why you might want to split a secret key into multiple parts: Anybody who finds or steals the full key will have access to your wallet.
 To reduce your risk if being robbed, you can split the key into multiple parts.